Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Camera

-There are several types of cameras that are used with digital/video comparators with the most popular being charge coupled device (CCD), complementary metal-oxide semiconductor (CMOS), and gigabit ethernet (GigE) cameras.
+Digital video comparators utilize various types of cameras, with the most common being charge-coupled device (CCD), complementary metal-oxide semiconductor (CMOS), and gigabit ethernet (GigE) cameras.

 Charged Couple Device (CCD) Camera: A CCD camera has a sensor that converts light to digital signals through charges that are created by photons.
 The captured light is converted into digital signals that are displayed as pixels on a monitor.
 The process of a CCD camera or sensor includes light to charge conversion, charge to accumulation, charge to transfer, charge to voltage conversion, and signal amplification.